gromacs/gromacs/docs/reference-manual/special/shearing.rst

 or this can be driven by applying an off-diagonal stress through pressure coupling.
 In the former case, one can measure the viscosity through the stress, in the latter case through measuring the shear rate.
+Note that the with the ``deform`` option, :ref:`gmx mdrun` corrects the velocities of particles that are moved by a periodic vector for the difference in flow velocity.
+Such a correction is not applied when using a stress to generate a flow.

 For measuring the viscosity of simple liquids one can use a cosine-shaped acceleration profile, which can be specified using the ``cos-acceleration``